Fratton Park: The Hard, Portsea

 After plans for the Pompey Village and Fratton Park rotation project were dropped, another proposal was announced on 25 April 2007 that envisaged a 36,000-seat stadium built over The Hard in Portsea, between Portsmouth Naval Base and Portsmouth Harbour railway station.
 These plans were ambitious and included creating a leisure village around the stadium, complete with 1,500 waterfront apartments as well as restaurants and other facilities.

 The proposal for a new stadium was widely supported, although cautiously by many that were conscious that the waterfront location proposed in the outline plans would be surrounded on three sides, by the naval base, harbour itself and railway, thus leaving only one end for access by residents and supporters.
 Critics also pointed out that the Hard and mudflats which the stadium was proposed to sit on was close to an area of Site of Special Scientific Interest, would be difficult to get to by road and had nowhere near the amount of car parking facilities needed for such an enterprise (Portsmouth is an island, with road access by only three routes from the north, and the waterfront site was close to the south-west extremity of the island).

 These plans were also dropped before work could begin.
 The club had undertaken consultation and there were a number of objectors to the proposal, not least about the problems that 36,000 fans would cause to the local travel infrastructure.
 The Royal Navy also said that the proposal would cause problems with the proposed introduction of its new aircraft carriers as the position of the stadium would interfere with Portsmouth Harbour's main deep water channel.
 The stadium would have also caused the Victorian museum ship HMS Warrior to have been relocated.

 Horsea Island

-In 2008, a set of plans were approved, to build a new 35,000 capacity stadium and leisure/residential complex on Horsea Island, situated at the north of Portsmouth Harbour close to Port Solent marina.
+In 2008, a set of plans was approved, to build a new 35,000 capacity stadium and leisure/residential complex on Horsea Island, situated at the north of Portsmouth Harbour close to Port Solent marina.
 In 2009 the Horsea Island development was put on hold due to financial issues.
 The previous proposal to rotate the existing pitch at Fratton Park by 90 degrees was re-instated.
 Work was due to begin late 2009, with a gradual increase in capacity until completion in 2010 ending with a capacity of 30,000.
 No such pitch rotation was undertaken.